Ukrainian Association for Jewish Studies: Activity

 In October 2018, the UAJS has organized the international conference "Modern Israel: From State in Construction to State Facing Challenges" on occasion of the 70th anniversary of the State of Israel.
 The researchers from Canada, the US, Germany, Israel, Poland, Sweden, the UK, and Ukraine participated in this event.
 The topics of the history of Israel and Zionism, relations between Israel and another countries, Israeli society and culture etc. were discussed during the conference.
 The event was supported by the Nadav Foundation, the European Association of Israel Studies and the Masoret Kiev community.

 In 2019, with the support of the Dutch Jewish Humanitarian Fund, the Ukrainian Association for Jewish Studies organized a popular science lecture series "Jews of Ukraine: From Ancient Rus to Independence."
 The project events were held at the Halom Jewish Center (Kyiv).
 18 lectures on various topics related to the history and traditions of Eastern European Jewish communities, Jewish culture, literature, and modern translations from the Yiddish language were delivered by leading researchers, teachers of the Master's and Certificate programs in Jewish Studies at the National University of Kyiv-Mohyla Academy, and specialists from other academic institutions of Ukraine.

-In 2020-2021, as part of the UAJ's Yiddish project, with the support of the Omelian Pritsak Center for Oriental Studies at the Ukrainian Catholic University of Kyiv-Mohyla Academy and the Jewish Theological Seminary (New York), the association will organize academic language courses and a Yiddish conversation club.
+In 2020–2021, as part of the UAJS' Yiddish project, with the support of the Omelian Pritsak Center for Oriental Studies at the Ukrainian Catholic University of Kyiv-Mohyla Academy and the Jewish Theological Seminary (New York), the association will organize academic language courses and a Yiddish conversation club.